Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - Likewise you can also create a rule to move a Blob from cool to archive after 180 days
     - The rules can also be disabled and deleted

+- **Migrating Storage account from locally redundant storage(LRS) to Zone redundant Storage (ZRS) - Also called Change Replication**
+    -options: **Manual** (You create a new storage account in ZRS and copy data from LRS - This will lead to a small downtime) or **live migration** (You request that to Microsoft, there is no downtime for a live migration)